qge/hdp/README.md

 Specify the path to your key-pair file and connect.

-3. Check out the scripts with `git clone https://github.com/qge/hdp.git`, and then `cd hdp`
+3. Install git with `sudo yum install -y git`.
+Check out the scripts with `git clone https://github.com/qge/hdp.git`, and then `cd hdp`.

 4. Install docker on the EC2 instance with `bash install_docker.sh`.
 Logout the SSH client and login again (Step 2).